top of page

 https://goo.gl/maps/Yn4zReh1uX5Uvw419

 Car Park holds about 70 cars.
 Camera controlled £1.50 per day M-F, £2 per day Saturday.
-Machine takes coins, contactless or phone through to control centre.
-Those who don't pay can expect a parking charge notice through the post & all sorts of fees & hassle.
+If you put your vehicle registration into the key pad inside the cricket club you don't have to pay.
+Those who don't pay or register their vehicle can expect a parking charge notice through the post & all sorts of fees & hassle.

 From the car park go through towards the main building (not the cricket pavilion) - those coming to the weigh in Friday night need to make their way to the restaurant area (ask at bar).
 Those on foot can enter through front doors from street.